 2. Use relevant imagename and caption

 The image name and caption tells Google what your image is about.
 For instance, a name like “black-fox.jpg” is always better than“IMG-101.jpg” if your image is that of a black fox.
 Likewise, a caption pulls attention to your image.

 Signals like your image name, caption, and image alt text will help Google to present your image for the right search terms.

 Not everyone will be able to see your image.
 In situations where this is applicable, your alt text will tell any viewer what a particular image is all about.

 Furthermore, the image alt text will tell Google what your image is about.
-Google can check the context on your overall page along with your alt text to determine this.
+To determine this, Google can check the context on your overall page along with your alt text.